Wesley Vissers

 Wesley Vissers (born May 6, 1993) is a Dutch IFBB professional bodybuilder.
+He won the Arnold Classic physique 2024 Competition and earlier in his career the IFBB Romanian, the IFBB Poland and IFBB France Pro competition in 2019, 2021 and 2022.

 Early life

 Wesley Vissers was born in the Netherlands during the spring of 1993 in the city of Oosterhout.
 He began lifting weights at age 14 after being inspired by his father.
 Vissers studied Nutrition & Dietetics at HAN University of Applied Sciences.

 Career

 Amateur career

 Wesley Vissers' first competition was the 2013 Flexcup where he placed first overall in the junior division.
 He then followed that result up the next year by taking first overall in the open division of the same show.
 That same year he also claimed first overall in the junior division of the 2014 Juliette Bergmann Grand Prix.

 After a two-year gap between competitions Vissers returned to the stage in 2016 to compete in the European Arnold Classic.
 Here he placed fifth overall in the junior division.

 Vissers followed this performance in the 2016 Juliette Bergman Grand Prix where he placed first overall amongst the junior division and second overall in super heavy-weight division.
 The next year he placed first overall in the 2017 Juliette Bergman Grand Prix open division.

 In 2017, Vissers entered and took first overall in the classic division of Royal London Pro qualifier.
 Here he earned his IFBB pro card officially making him a professional bodybuilder.